 Generally, we fund mortgages secured by all types of residential and commercial real property located in Canada, subject to compliance with our investment policies.
-The types of properties that we finance include residential houses, small multi-family residential properties comprised of six or fewer units, residential apartment buildings, mixed-use residential apartments and store-front properties, commercial properties, residential and commercial land and development sites and development and construction projects.
-We also invest in short-term bridge financing for residential and commercial real estate.
+The types of properties that we finance include residential houses, small multi-family residential properties comprised of six or fewer units, residential apartment buildings, mixed-use residential apartments and store-front properties, commercial properties, residential and commercial land and development sites.
+We also finance construction projects and provide short-term bridge financing for residential and commercial real estate.
 Non-conventional mortgages do not represent a substantial proportion of the portfolio, and are only considered when there are other mitigating factors which reduce the risk profile to acceptable levels.